 If you are like I was and you dream of giving your children the experience of a loving, joyful, peaceful, family-filled holiday, it would be my honor to help you get a plan in place that would include knowing your whole child, identifying the impacts of trauma your child is tripping over, measuring his/her emotional age, and tools and techniques that you need to be successful (and so much more)!

-2. There is a LIVE Q&A about the Holidays class in the Coaching Group in which we will be zeroing in on your holiday and fine tuning your plan so that it works!
+2. Every week we are doing a LIVE Q & A so you can zero in on your holiday and fine tuning your plan so that it works!

 It's the perfect time - Let's get you started!

 Join the Group, Watch for an Email, Get into the closed Facebook Group and then into the Learning Library and get started with the Surviving the Holidays class....then I'll see you in the Live session.

 As November National Adoption Month was approaching, I was trying to decide what is the absolute best way I can support YOU.
 It quickly became clear that it was You and I, just the two of us, working side-by-side to put together an action plan specifically for your family!

 Learning how to be an Intentional Parent is so crucial and takes making a choice to try new parenting techniques and to take a look at yourself and make some tweaks.
 It's a decision to open your mind to learn about the brain and the impacts of trauma and to commit to No Matter What.
 It really is a choice.
 A choice that allows us to meet our kiddos right where they are at.

 And what I know for sure is that meeting your child right where he's at for as long as it takes is the key to healing and to creating new brain wiring and new core beliefs.The clincher here is the "right where they are at" part.